openremote/documentation/docs/user-guide/gateways-and-devices/auto-provisioning.md

 ## Configuration
-Configuration of auto provisioning is done via the `Manager UI` -> Auto Provisioning (top right menu); the menu item is only present for super users.
+Configuration of auto provisioning is done via the `Manager UI` -> Auto Provisioning (top right menu); the menu item is only present for superusers.

 ### Provisioning Configuration